1g4-mirror/pv/docs/pv.1.md

 **-o FILE, \--output FILE**

 :   Write data to *FILE* rather than standard output.
 If the file
-    already exists, it will be overwritten from the start, but not truncated.
+    already exists, it will be truncated.

 **-L RATE, \--rate-limit RATE**